-Teen 'engulfed in flames' at New Year's Eve party fights for her life
+She was roasting marshmallows on New Year's Eve.
+Then a gas can exploded

 Felix told CNN that Layne's mother texted her to say Layne will undergo another surgery on Monday and that her daughter's "face still looks beautiful."

-Leigh Chesney remains hopeful despite doctors telling her they are "doing the best they can" but that "they can't make any promises."
+Leigh Chesney remains hopeful, despite doctors telling her they are "doing the best they can" but that "they can't make any promises."

 "She's going to have a very difficult, long battle.
-She's going to have many setbacks," Layne's mother told CNN affiliate WFOR.
+She's going to have many setbacks," Layne's mother told WFOR.

 Felix started a Facebook page to post updates on Layne's progress.
 There is also a GoFundMe page for assistance with the teen's medical bills and family support.